-As we enter a new application season, you have a chance to step back, take a deep breath, and evaluate your medical admissions or academic strategies.
+As we enter a new application season, you have a chance to step back, take a deep breath, and evaluate your medical admissions, extracurricular and academic strategies.

-It is important for everyone, regardless of your stage in the application process, to regroup during the holiday season and devise a strategy for the new year.
+It is important for everyone, regardless of your stage in the application process, to regroup after the holiday season and devise a strategy for the new year.

 Where should you begin?